Rough-scaled python: Distribution and habitat

 These snakes are found in Australia, in northwestern Western Australia in the lower sections of the Mitchell and Hunter Rivers, just inland from the coast.
 The type locality given is "Mitchell River Falls, Western Australia (14°50'S, 125°42'E)" [Australia].

 They are found in rocky valleys of Kimberley region in far northern Western Australia, where they climb on low trees and shrubs of monsoon rainforest.
 The species has one of the smallest distributions of any snake.
 They are present in the Charnley River–Artesian Range Wildlife Sanctuary in the Kimberley region.

 The species is often associated with fruit-bearing trees, possibly indicating a preference of ambush sites for herbivorous animals, and also close to permanent fresh water.

 Behavior

 So far, they are reported to be strictly crepuscular.
 Their temperament is quite docile with rarely any attempts to bite.

 Reproduction

 This species is confirmed to be an egg-layer (oviparous) like other pythons.
-The mating season is between July and August.
-Females usually lay around ten eggs and coils about them providing warmth until they hatch.
-Once the eggs do hatch the female does not take care of the young.
+The mating season is between July and August, after which the female will typically find a vacant mammal or reptile burrow (or an otherwise dark, secluded location) to occupy for a number of weeks, effectively converting the space into a nursery.
+Females usually lay around ten semi-soft, leathery, oval-shaped eggs, which they then incubate with their body heat for several weeks, abstaining from all food or water, not wishing to deprive any essential warmth to the developing eggs until they hatch.
+Once the eggs do begin cracking, and the young pythons finally take their first breaths of air, the likely starving and parched mother leaves her offspring in-search of nourishment, never to return.
+She does not take care of the babies, which are instead born with a hunter's instinct.
+The snakelets begin their lives by hunting larger insects, such as beetles or large crickets, before gradually moving-on to mammalian prey.